Apply for the Strategic Urban Planning & Policies track

 Note: Your application will only be assessed once you have submitted all the required documents.

-Once you have all the required documents ready, you can submit your application via our Application Service Center.
+Once you have all the required documents ready, you can submit your application via our Online Service Center.
 In this Service Center you can find the online application form.
 You don’t need an account to submit your application.
 However, if you wish to follow up on your application status or upload more documents to your application, you can create an account and log into the Center to do so.

 Confirmation on your submission